pkgdown/header.html

 Overview

 A tag cluster (TC) can span tens to hundreds of base pairs and may contain several distinct transcription initiation peaks — each corresponding to an individual core promoter.
-PRIME provides two strategies to decompose a broad TC into finer sub-clusters:
+PRIME provides a shape-based strategy to decompose a broad TC into finer sub-clusters:

 Method Function When to use